andrewjonathanbs/Leprosy-Detectors/README.md

 # Leprosy-Detectors
-Streamlit app to detect leprosy
+Streamlit app to detect leprosy that I made during my internship in Kalbe.